-An immediate debriefing to discuss the results of our inspection, urgent security items, and future strategy are discussed at this time.
+An immediate debriefing can be held to discuss the results of your inspection.
+Urgent security issues, and future protection strategies are discussed at this time.

-6. Written Report
+6. The Written Report

 Our written counterespionage report documents your security inspection, and due diligence.
-It may also contain recommendations requiring your immediate attention.
+The report may also contain recommendations requiring your immediate attention.

-Maintain a cautious attitude and safeguard your report.
+We ask our clients to maintain a cautious attitude, and safeguard the report.
 It discusses security strategies which are not for general dissemination.
-It also documents your proactive stance and due diligence on information security - a legal prerequisite for protection in court.
+It also documents your proactive stance and due diligence on information security-a legal prerequisite for protection in court.